blog posts

 (Read-Only Memory) ROM

-The ROM is used to set up and maintain the router, including some code and applications, such as Bootstrap and POST.
-These programs help the router perform some initial tests and boot processes when turned on or reloaded.
+The ROM sets up and maintains the router, including some code and applications, such as Bootstrap and POST.
+When turned on or reloaded, these programs help the router perform initial tests and boot processes.
 You can not modify, add, or delete any code in this memory because this memory is read-only.

 Flash Memory